daniel3735928559/guppy/README.md

-* Pass a list of paths to various symbol definition files (several of which are in `sym/`) as well as the string `"builtins"` (if you want the built-in symbols, such as Greek letters) to `Guppy.get_symbols` as in the example above.
+* Pass a list of paths to various symbol definition files (several of which are in `sym/`) as well as the string `"builtins"` (if you want the built-in symbols, such as Greek letters) to `Guppy.init` as in the example above.
 This only needs to happen once per page.
   Symbol names from files that appear later in the list will override symbol names from files earlier in the list.